ConnectAi/cs/README.md

 	./public
 	./private
 	./views
+	./services

 - `./public` is your web root.
 All static files, js, css, images, etc. go here.
 - `./private` is where you put things to be compiled such as stylus, coffeescript, or ES6 files.
 By default, stylus files will compile and minify files into public/css automatically.
+- `./services` is the location of all services which are basically CS extended functionality

 ## Debugging